 Category 5 shielded and unshielded twisted-pair cables with RJ45 connectors are supported.
-The maximum cable length between the PanelView Ethernet port and a 10/100Base-T port on an Ethernet hub (without repeaters or fiber) is 100 meters (328 feet).
+The maximum cable length between the PanelView Ethernet port and a 10/100Base-T port on an Ethernet hub (without repeaters or fiber) is 100 m (328 ft).
 However, in an industrial application, the cable length should be kept to a minimum.